Oil3/Webm-QuickLook-Plug-In/README.md

 Notarized and gatekeeper-approved.

-Once the app is launched, the WebM Quicklook extension appears in the `Extensions` from `General` in macOS' `System Settings`, and disapears when app is deleted.
+Once the app is launched, the WebM Quicklook extension appears in  `Extensions` from `General` in macOS' `System Settings`, and disapears if app is deleted.

 ![image](https://github.com/user-attachments/assets/86b2e30d-039f-4641-a5d9-0ed12f14bfd2)